 So how much does a car weigh?
 Well, of course, this answer depends on which car model and type we are talking about.
 The average weight of a small car (eg, Nissan Micra) is 1200kg/2600lbs while the average weight of a large car (eg, Audi A8) is 2000kg/4400lbs.
 We will first go through a list of car weights for different types of cars like small, large, trucks or SUVs for example.

-These weights are the Average Curb weight of different car types.
-If you want to learn a bit more about the different car weight specifications, you can find it lower down in the article.
+These weights are the average curb weights of different car types.
+If you want to learn a bit more about the different car weight specifications, you can find this lower down in the article.

 Weight by Car Type: